-Figure 4-6 The iCER system with two turbochargers and the exhaust gas return pipe routed to the turbocharger connection from below
+Figure 4-3 The iCER system with three turbochargers and the exhaust gas return pipe routed to the turbocharger connection from below

-The iCER system is next to the main engine.
+The iCER system is next to the Main Engine (ME).
 It recirculates part of the exhaust gas after the turbine (along a low-pressure path) through the EGC and back to the compressor inlet.
 The exhaust gas and fresh air are mixed before entering the turbocharger at the compressor inlet.
-For further information, see section 4.2.5 The iCER exhaust gas system, 4.22.
+For further information, please see section 4.2.5 The iCER exhaust gas system, \blacksquare 4-20.
 The amount of returned exhaust gas is regulated in a closed loop control with a maximum possible exhaust gas recirculation of approximately 50%.
 Compared to the high-pressure path, the low-pressure path allows the turbocharger to run at full capacity.

 The EGC cools the exhaust gas before it re-enters the turbocharger.
 The EGC produces a constant water spray that absorbs a majority of the heat as the exhaust gas passes through it.
 This process also cleans the exhaust gas.
 Then the exhaust gas passes through the second cooling stage of the EGC which is comprised of heat exchange surfaces made of steel.
-For the iCER system installations with a single turbocharger and an exhaust gas return pipe routed to the turbocharger connection from above, a Water Mist Catcher (WMC) is installed on the engine with an integrated drain to ensure removal of any water.
-For all installations with the exhaust gas return pipe routed to the turbocharger connection from below, there is no WMC installed.
-This configuration is applicable for all compact arrangement installations and for installations with two turbochargers.
+For all iCER system installations, the exhaust gas return pipe is routed to the turbocharger connection from below, and there is no Water Mist Catcher (WMC) installed.
 This prevents condensate water from being carried over to the turbochargers.
 Condensate water drains must be arranged at the lowest point of the horizontal return manifold pipe.
 Different vessel trim conditions must be considered.

-For the information on water treatment system, see section 4.2.2 The EGC circulation water system, 4-7 and section 4.2.3 The iCER drainage system, 4-8.
+For the information on water treatment system, please see section 4.2.2 The EGC circulation water system, 🗎 4-6 and section 4.2.3 The iCER drainage system, 🗎 4-7.